ska-telescope/lmc-base-classes/ansible/roles/deploy_sw/README.md

 deploy_sw
 ---------
-This role deploys software packages for RefElt (reference element)
+This role deploys (i.e. git clones or pulls) the software repo for lmc-base-classes.